-The aforementioned solutions for wastewater treatment are designed to be integrated into existing centralised drainage and stormwater infrastructure (where possible), following adequate treatment.
+Treatment solutions for DEWATS and FSM are designed to be integrated into existing centralised drainage and stormwater infrastructure (where possible), following adequate treatment.
 Alternatively, treated waster can be discharged on-site into the groundwater or re-used in agriculture/aquaculture.